edsu/inkdroid.org/_posts/2020-01-16-rose-notes.md

 > Trist and his colleagues thus claimed that the technology did not *determine*
 > the relations of work -- there were social and psychological properties that
 > were independent of technology.
 Hence organizations could choose how tasks
-> should be organized to promote the pscyhological and social processes that
+> should be organized to promote the psychological and social processes that
 > were conducive to efficeint, productive, and harmonious relations.
 The
-> analytic procedure coul, as it were, be reversed to conceptualize and
+> analytic procedure could, as it were, be reversed to conceptualize and
 > construct the details of a labour process that would be in line with both
 > technological and psychological requirements.
 >